conduktor/conduktor-docs/docs/platform/get-started/configuration/database.md

 #### URL format

-Console support both standard [PostgreSQL](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS) url and [JDBC PostgreSQL](https://jdbc.postgresql.org/documentation/use/#connecting-to-the-database) url formats.
+Console supports both standard [PostgreSQL](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS) url and [JDBC PostgreSQL](https://jdbc.postgresql.org/documentation/use/#connecting-to-the-database) url formats.

 Connection username and password can be provided in the URL as basic authentication or as parameters.